 - Alarm clock

+- Power adapters and converters for your electronics

-- · Dishes, silverware, mugs
+- Dishes, silverware, mugs

 - Disinfectant wipes

 - Hand sanitizer

-- · Flame-retardant decorations
+- Flame-retardant decorations

 - A mini fridge: Refrigerators are available for rent for \$75 a year.
 To reserve one, fill out the form at whit.mn/fridge.